One year after the pandemic was declared, 1 in 10 Americans have been fully vaccinated - KRDO

 The US Centers for Disease Control and Prevention reported on its website that at least 33.9 million Americans are protected with either a one-dose or two-dose vaccine.

+But the rise in cases late this year could be less significant if more than 260 million get their shots.

+“I think when next winter comes, because this virus isn’t going away, (if we get to 80% vaccinated) we’ll see a bump instead of a surge,” Offit said at a virtual event hosted by the Aspen Institute, an educational and policy studies organization, “and that’d be the test of how well we’ve done with getting this in hand.”

-The news comes ahead of President Joe Biden’s address to Americans Thursday night about the pandemic and the next chapter.
+The vaccine news came ahead of President Joe Biden’s address to Americans on Thursday night about the pandemic and the next chapter.

+Biden said he was directing states to open coronavirus vaccine eligibility to all adults (those older than 18) by May 1.

 “After a year of this fight, we are tired, we are lonely, we are impatient,” CDC Director Dr. Rochelle Walensky said in a statement Thursday.
 “There have been too many missed family gatherings, too many lost milestones and opportunities, too many sacrifices.”